-For the purposes of this policy GenAl is defined as an Al system that generates new outputs in a range of possible formats such as text, images, or sounds (including for example music, singing, voice narration).
-Some specific current examples of such GenAl systems include ChatGPT, Bing Al, Bard, Jasper and Synthesia.
+For this policy, GenAI is defined as an AI system that generates new outputs in a range of possible formats such as text, images, sounds (including for example music, singing, voice narration) and video.
+Some specific current examples of such GenAI systems include ChatGPT, Microsoft Copilot, Gemini, and Synthesia.